birtwistlelab/SPARCED/README.md

 2. Make sure the dependencies listed above are installed
 3. (SPARCED-nf only) Ensure you have a Kubernetes `config` file for your chosen cluster located in your `~/.kube` folder

+### SPARCED-jupyter

+#### Setup
+Once you have Docker installed, follow the simple steps below.

+1. In a terminal window, use the command `docker login` with your account credentials.
+If you don't have an account yet, head over to hub.docker.com to set one up.
+2. Use `docker pull birtwistlelab/sparced-notebook:latest` to download the latest version of the docker image
+3. Once the download is complete, use `docker run -p 8888:8888 --name testnb1 -i -t birtwistlelab/sparced-notebook:latest`, and in your browser, go to the last URL produced in your terminal from this command
+    - N.B. `testnb1` is just a sample name for the container you're creating with this command.
+If you try to create another container with this name, delete the old one first with `docker rm testnb1`
+4. Viola!
+Once this command finishes, you should see a URL in your terminal that looks similar to `http://127.0.0.1:8888/?token=4a7c71c7a3b0080a4f331b256ae435fbc70`--paste this into your browser.
+You can now begin stepping through the commands in each of the files in the `jupyter_notebooks` folder to learn more about the model and perform small runs.

+To use custom data in the SPARCED-jupyter workflow, start a container with the commands above, and look at the `input_files` directory.
+Delete the current files and run `docker cp <datafile> <container-name(e.g. testnb1)>:/app/input_files/<datafile>` to replace them.

+#### Demo

+See the `Demo` folder for an example model compilation and simulation results.

 ### SPARCED-nf

 #### Setting up the model